GrahamDumpleton/mod_wsgi/docs/user-guides/mod-wsgi-python-module.rst

    Total number of requests this process has served, including the current one.

-``mod_wsgi.script_start``
-   Timestamp (microseconds since epoch) when the WSGI script was loaded for this application group.
+``mod_wsgi.server_pid``
+   Process ID of the Apache child worker that accepted the request, as a decimal string.
+In embedded mode this is the process the WSGI application is running in; in daemon mode it is the originating Apache child, distinct from the daemon process serving the request (the daemon's own PID is available via ``os.getpid()``).

+The four request-timing keys below are Python ``float`` values in seconds since the epoch.
+They carry the same instants as the identically-named fields on the ``request_started`` and ``request_finished`` event payloads.

 ``mod_wsgi.request_start``
-   Timestamp (microseconds since epoch) when Apache received the request.
+   Time Apache received the request.

 ``mod_wsgi.queue_start``
-   Daemon mode only: timestamp when Apache wrote the request onto the daemon socket.
+   Time Apache wrote the request onto the daemon socket. ``0.0`` in embedded mode (no queue phase).

 ``mod_wsgi.daemon_start``
-   Daemon mode only: timestamp when the daemon process accepted the request and began handling it.
+   Time the daemon process accepted the request and began handling it. ``0.0`` in embedded mode.

+``mod_wsgi.application_start``
+   Time the worker thread was about to invoke the WSGI application callable for this request.

 WSGI script ``__name__``
 ------------------------